spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ```

-Issue the following command to clone the VM template and provision three VMs in the VMWare vCenter.
-The `--env-file` option in the command below will read the environment file.
-Then it changes to the **edge-native/vmware/clone_vm_template/** directory in the container and executes the **deploy-edge-host.sh** script to provision three VMs.
+Issue the following command to deploy three VMs in the VMWare vCenter.
 <br />

 ```bash